nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="11-8"/>
 ### 11.8 Bugs

 Exiv2 has used three bug tracking systems during its 17 year life.
-In the early days, issues were stored on a forum hosted by yahoo.
+In the early days, issues were stored on a forum hosted by Yahoo.
 (Who?).
-About the time that I joined the project (2008), Redmine was installed to track issues on exiv2.org.
+About the time that I joined the project in 2008, Redmine was installed to track issues on exiv2.org.
 I really like Redmine.
 It has a nice UI with good search, cross referencing, and reporting tools.
-I very much appreciated the API to query and download data in JSON format.
-I had a script to generate various report to monitor release progress.
+I very much appreciated the Rest API to query and download data in JSON format.
+I wrote a python script to generate various reports to monitor release progress.

 We moved the code to GitHub when Exiv2 v0.26 was released in April 2017.
 I didn't know that GitHub provided issue tracking and many other project management tools.
-We could even consider closing exiv2.org in future and providing all project resources from GitHub.
+We could consider closing exiv2.org in future and providing all project resources from GitHub.

 I believe the GitHub Rest API provides a mechanism with which we could collect data.
 I could use that to generate report similar to my Remine/python/JSON code.